jonlpersson/ed-latimore/site/_posts/2015-11-04-48-life-lessons-from-boxing.md

 **15)** Lose well.
 Win even better.

 **16)** You’re never as good or as bad as you think you are.
 This is why it’s important to focus on improving your skills rather than on your record.
-One man’s [undefeated record](https://www.boxingnews24.com/2014/06/in-all-of-boxing-history-no-undefeated-boxer-has-been-great/){: target="_blank" rel="noopener noreferrer"} is another man’s 8-2, depending on who, when, and where he fought.
+One man’s [undefeated record](https://www.boxingnews24.com/2014/06/in-all-of-boxing-history-no-undefeated-boxer-has-been-great/){: target="_blank" rel="noreferrer noopener"} is another man’s 8-2, depending on who, when, and where he fought.

-## Ed Latimore's  boxing quotes for dealing with haters, lovers, fans, and friends
+## Ed Latimore's&nbsp; boxing quotes for dealing with haters, lovers, fans, and friends

 ![muhammad ali boxing quote on losing and dealing with fans](/assets/images/posts/muhammad-ali-quote-after-losing.png){: width="1065" height="731"}